bahrus/xtal-sip/README.md

 ### Programmatic import

-If the sight of \<xtal-sip\>'s is unpleasant to see in the markup, an alternative way of explicitly declararing which tags should become active is to call the static method:
+If the sight of \<xtal-sip\>'s is unpleasant to see in the markup, an alternative way of explicitly declaring which tags should become active is to call the static method:

 ```JavaScript
 customElements.get('xtal-sip').loadDependencies('paper-input,iron-ajax');